20 Practical Tips to Increase Church Giving

 However, there’s a good deal of discussion (possibly in your congregation) about whether or not the ten percent rule applies to Christians today.
 After all, we’re free from the law of Moses (Rom.
 8:3–4, or all of Romans and Galatians for that matter).
 But God also loves a cheerful giver (2 Cor.
 9:7), and like we mentioned earlier, the early church apostles were vocally supportive of giving.
 (By the way, the “cheerful giver” passage is about raising funds for churches in another city—so that’s above and beyond any contribution for the particular local church Paul was writing to.)

-This is why it can be helpful for your church to distinguish between tithes and offerings.
+This is why it can be helpful for your church to distinguish between tithes and offerings and do it frequently during your giving talks.
 Do you expect members to donate ten percent of their income?
 Do you expect them to give as they feel led?

 Do you set ten percent as a target, and encourage people to become more generous as they become more like Jesus?